Chart Color Schemes

 Educational outcomes in Port Willunga fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Port Willunga trail regional benchmarks, with 22.9% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.8%).
-Trade and technical skills feature prominently, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (30.0%).
+Educational qualifications in Port Willunga trail regional benchmarks, with 22.9% of residents aged 15+ holding university degrees compared to 30.4% in Australia as of the latest census data from 2021.
+Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications at 3.7% and graduate diplomas at 2.8%.
+Trade and technical skills feature prominently, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.1% and certificates at 30.0%.
+Educational participation is notably high, with 28.1% of residents currently enrolled in formal education as of the latest data from 2021.

 Frequently Asked Questions - Education